microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-list.md

 A **place** object can be one of the following types:

-* A room which includes rich properties such as an email address for the room, and accessibility, capacity, and device support.
-(Please add link to room.md.)
+* A [room](../resources/room.md) which includes rich properties such as an email address for the room, and accessibility, capacity, and device support.
-* A roomList which includes an email address for the room list, and a navigation property to get the collection of room instances in the room list.
-(Please add links to roomlist.md and room.md.)
+* A [room list](../resources/roomlist.md) which includes an email address for the room list, and a navigation property to get the collection of room instances in the room list.

 Both **room** and **roomList** are derived from the place object.

+The list places operation returns a richer payload for rooms and room lists than the [findRooms](../api/user-findrooms.md) and [findRoomLists](../api/user-findroomlists.md) functions.
+See [details](../resources/place.md#use-the-places-api) for how they compare.

 ## Permissions